MAINTENANCE PLANS FOR ROLL-UP DOORS

 These are some simple recommendations given by the Office of Environment, Health, Safety and Security (E.H.S.S.) for the safe operation of roll-up doors are provided as examples.

-2. Have adequate funding to support the PM program.
+2. Have adequate funding to support the maintenance program.

-3. Offer training to workers, so they are aware of the roll-up doors hazards.
+3. Offer training to workers, so they are aware of oll-up overhead doors hazards.

-• Raise doors to the fully open position, which allows the door to travel to its upper limits and allows the spring to counterbalance the door and hold it in position.
+- Raise the doors completely to their upper limit, enabling the spring to counterbalance the door and maintain it in position.

 Finally, it is very important to allow only trained door technicians to install, adjust or perform maintenance to your roll-up doors.